damianbaar/re-define/README.md

 ## re-define
 Let's `re-define` something ... without any configuration ... just do the magic for me, yet another build tool.

-Easy way to convert AMD and CommonJS projects to one bundle wrapped in `UMD`.
+Easy way to convert your AMD and CommonJS projects.

 ### Why
 * to get decent encapsulation, registering a bundle not a part
 * to make project compatibile across node and web without effort
-* to provide better support for `amd` projects
+* to provide better support for `amd` projects comparing to other tools

 ### Features
 * highly customizable: templates, transforms (like with browserify)